parcel-bundler/website/src/plugin-system/logging.md

 ## Diagnostics

-A `Diagnostic` is a JavaScript object with a predefined set of properties that are required to create a useful log message, this can be anything from a verbose message to an error.
+A [`Diagnostic`](/plugin-system/logging/#Diagnostic) is a JavaScript object with a set of properties that are required to create a useful log message, this can be anything from a verbose message to an error.
 This object can includes a message, information about the file, a codeframe, error information and hints on how to potentially resolve the issue.

 ### Formatting the messages